Climber-Pilot: A Non-Myopic Generative Recommendation Model Towards Better Instruction-Following: Introduction

 \section{Introduction}

 Large-scale recommender systems rely on retrieval models to efficiently narrow down a massive item corpus into a small set of candidates for downstream ranking.
 In industrial settings, retrieval is required to operate under strict latency constraints while serving billions of requests per day, making both efficiency and robustness first-order concerns.
 Traditional retrieval systems are predominantly built upon dual-tower architectures~\cite{covington2016deep,shen2014learning,yi2019sampling}, which independently encode users and items and perform candidate selection via vector similarity search.
 While computationally efficient, such architectures fundamentally limit the expressive capacity of retrieval models, as rich and heterogeneous user interaction histories must be compressed into a single static representation.
+Although recent industrial efforts have explored multimodal feature fusion~\cite{yang2024cascading}, multi-task learning~\cite{wang2024ppen}, and cross-domain interest transfer~\cite{pan2024usit} to enrich representations within this paradigm, the underlying expressivity bottleneck remains.

 Generative retrieval~\cite{rajput2023recommender,hou2025generating,ju2025generative} has recently emerged as a promising alternative paradigm, redefining candidate generation as a conditional sequence modeling problem.
 By autoregressively modeling user interaction sequences, generative retrievers are able to capture fine-grained temporal dependencies and complex behavioral patterns that are difficult to express in embedding-based retrieval frameworks.
 Moreover, generative approaches enable end-to-end optimization without relying on approximate nearest-neighbor search during inference, offering a unified modeling framework for retrieval.